dojo/docs/dijit/registry.rst

 Retrieving a widget from the registry using the widget’s DOM node
 -----------------------------------------------------------------

 ``registry.byNode`` returns the widget that corresponds to the given DOM node.
-If the DOM node is not a widget, it returns undefined.
+If the DOM node does not belong to a widget, it returns undefined.

 .. code-block :: javascript
  :linenos: